Evaluation Using Barcelona Principles

 Principle 1

-Goals should be SMART: specific, measurable, attainable, relevant and time based.
+Goals should be SMART: specific, measurable, attainable, relevant and time-based.
 Here’s an example:

-To increase positive or neutral coverage generated by outlets embedded during the exercise by 5% with respect to the Marine Corps’ involvement and contributions by October 28, 2020.
+To increase positive or neutral coverage generated by outlets embedded during the exercise by 5% with respect to the Marine Corps’ involvement and contributions by October 28.

 Principle 2

-The second principle is that measuring communication outcomes is recommended versus only measuring outputs.
+The second principle is that measuring communication outcomes is recommended as opposed to only measuring outputs.
 An output is simply the work you produce, like the number of products you write during a PR campaign.
 An outcome is the effect your communication has on an audience.
-For example:
+For example: Did increased engagement lead to people subscribing to your newsletter?

 Outcomes can be:

-• reputation
+• Reputation

-• comprehension
+• Comprehension

-• behavior
+• Behavior

-• engagement
+• Engagement

-• attitude
+• Attitude

-• awareness
+• Awareness

-• donations
+• Donations

 Principle 3

-Remember that it’s more useful to measure data like the length of time videos are viewed versus the number of videos viewed, or the number of shares and retweets versus the number of likes or clicks.
+Remember that it’s more useful to measure data like the length of time videos are viewed versus the number of videos viewed, or the number of shares and reshares versus the number of likes or clicks.

 Principle 4